Buckeye, Arizona: Neighborhoods

 The original Buckeye was built around downtown's main street, Monroe Avenue.
 There are currently nearly 30 master planned communities planned for Buckeye.
-Those communities under development in which homes are occupied include Riata West, Sundance, Verrado, Westpark, Tartesso and Festival Ranch.
+Those communities under development in which homes are occupied include Riata West, Sundance, Verrado, Sienna Hills, Westpark, Tartesso and Festival Ranch.

-Other unbuilt planned communities within Buckeye include Douglas Ranch (planned for nearly 300,000 inhabitants), Sun Valley Villages, Spurlock Ranch, Trillium, Elianto, Westwind, Silver Rock, Sienna Hills, Henry Park, Southwest Ranch and Montierre.
+Other unbuilt planned communities within Buckeye include Teravalis (planned for nearly 300,000 inhabitants), Sun Valley Villages, Spurlock Ranch, Trillium, Elianto, Westwind, Silver Rock, Henry Park, Southwest Ranch and Montierre.

 Sundance Towne Center, a shopping center developed by Vestar Development in the Sundance community, opened in 2007.

 Climate

 Buckeye has a hot desert climate (Köppen BWh), with abundant sunshine due to the stable descending air of the eastern side of the subtropical anticyclone aloft and at sea level over the southwestern United States.
 Summers, as with most of the Sonoran Desert, are extremely hot, with 121.0 afternoons reaching 100 F and 181.6 afternoons reaching 90 F. The record high temperature of 128 F occurred on July 28, 1995, and temperatures above 86 F may occur in any month.
 Cooler weather may occasionally occur during summer, but such periods are no less unpleasant as they result from monsoonal weather, with its attendant higher cloudiness and humidity; however, actual rainfall from the monsoon is much more infrequent than in Flagstaff, Nogales or even Tucson.
 The heaviest daily rainfall has been 4.90 in on September 2, 1894, but between 1971 and 2000 no month had more rainfall than 4.52 in in December 1984.

 The winter season from November to March is warm to very warm during the day, not much cooler than 68 F during a typical afternoon, but 20.2 mornings typically fall to or below 32 F, though no snowfall was recorded during the 1971 to 2000 period, and only twelve afternoons did not reach 50 F. The coldest temperature recorded in Buckeye was 11 F on January 8, 1913.